illustration of a point of light with many different light streamers extending from it.

 Why we call them long-tail keywords

-However, when we plot keyword search volume data on a graph, we actually see an inverse square curve like the example below.
-This data contains 7,808 keywords related to content strategy which I exported from Semrush.
+When we plot keyword search volume data on a graph, we see an inverse square curve like the example below.
+This data contains 8,400 terms related to content strategy.

-As you can see, two keywords have high volume (fat head), several hundred terms have moderate volume (chunky middle), and more than 7,000 search queries have very few monthly searches (long-tail).
+In this graph, two terms have high volume (fat head), about 1,000 terms have moderate volume (chunky middle), and more than 7,000 search queries have very few monthly searches (long-tail).

-In fact, 6,252 of the terms show zero monthly volume in Semrush.
-That’s 80.15% of the queries!
+In fact, 6,795 of those terms have zero monthly volume according to Semrush.
+That’s 85% of the queries!
 (Although, if you use Google Search Console, you’ll see there are more than zero monthly searches for many of those queries.)

 What are long-tail keywords?